Pack-Blepper/lambdoma/README.md

 EMPTY - Function of two arguments evaluating to False

-HEAD,TAIL
+HEAD,TAIL - Apply a pair to a predicate or take NIL

-ACCESS - Apply predicate to pair or take Nil
+ACCESS - Iterate HEAD and TAIL prefixes

-ACCINF - Apply predicate to pair
+ACCINF - Iterate True and False postfixes

 ## Numerals: